Hlibisev/Fast-MultiTask-Yolo-iOS/README.md

 ## Post Processing
 This part is about creating a response from the neural network tensor in a format convenient for Swift.
 I had 3 attempts to make post-processing.
 GPU, CPU, CPU + CoreML operations.
 Here I won't elaborate much, just to say,

 GPU worked most efficiently of all and since I need to call it for two outputs, I do it simultaneously asynchronously.
-This leads me to 600-700 fps.
+This leads me to **600-700 fps**.

 Afterward, I apply the Non-Max Suppression algorithm written on CPU with 26k fps.

 ## Conclusion
-In the end, the entire model reaches 150 fps at a resolution of 320 by 224, and 200 at 256 by 128.
+In the end, the entire model reaches **150 fps** at a resolution of 320 by 224, and **200 fps** at 256 by 128.